daviddavis/pulp-k8s/README.md

 This script is a shortcut for creating the Pulp resources.
 Before creating them, feel free to adjust the number of replicas of each `Deployment` resource.
+For anything more serious than a demo, I would start with 4-8 workers, and 2 of each other Pulp service.

     up.sh